wessenstam/gts21/karbon/day-2/day-2.rst

 **Build your own dashboard**

 #.
-In Grafana hoover over the Dashboards icon (third from the top on the left hand navigation bar)
+In Grafana hover over the Dashboards icon (third from the top on the left hand navigation bar)
 #.
 Select manage
 #.
 Click **New Dashboard**
 #.
 Click the **+ Add new panel** button